ALM-Rangers/Guidance/src/Branching/effective-tfvc-branching-strategies-for-devops.md

 ## Start with a simple branching strategy

 Create a source control structure that identifies *shippable* release units.
+The concept of *releasable units* are a foundational piece of this strategy, which Steve St Jean describes as follows:
+- The physical unit of versioning and delivery.
+- The primary unit to support the branching and release models.
+- Can be at the Suite-, Application-, or Component-level.
+- For Suites, all applications must version and patch together.
+For example, Microsoft Word and Excel are part of the Microsoft Office Suite releasable unit.
+- In TFVC this would be the root node under the team project node.
+- Can be equated to

 You typically start with having to support only one production version, with parallel defect corrections and development of new features for future releases.
 Typical examples include web sites, corporate line of business applications, and interim tools.